 a.
 Use the console to see output, enter input, and enter other commands

 b.
-Use the shell to send commands for things like file management, process management, and environment variable management, especially when the console is busy
+Click the + to add another console tab where you can send commands for things like file management, process management, and environment variable management, especially when the first tab is busy

 Hotkeys